 - The Return of Title IV Funds and school refund policy calculations will be performed based on the students last date of attendance. - The Return of Title IV Funds calculation will be performed for the payment period the withdrawing student is receiving Federal Student Aid.
-This calculation is done before the school refund policy is applied to the student's account.
-Any funds the school may have to return due to the calculation could result in a situation where school charges that were previously paid be Federal Student Aid might become a debit that the student will be responsible for paying. - In the event of a student withdrawal and no Title IV Aid was processed prior to the students withdraw date, a post-withdrawal disbursement offer may be made to the student or parent if a Plus Loan.
+This calculation is done before the school refund policy is applied to the students account.
+Any funds the school may have to return due to the calculation could result in a situation where school charges that were previously paid be Federal Student Aid might become a debit that the student will be responsible for paying.

+- In the event of a student withdrawal and no Title IV Aid was processed prior to the students withdraw date, a post-withdrawal disbursement offer may be made to the student or parent if a Plus Loan.
 A post withdrawal disbursement, a type of late disbursement, is Title IV Aid that was not disbursed before a student withdrew, but the student has earned based on a Return of Title IV Funds Calculation.
-A student or parent will have no less than 14 days to respond whether they choose to accept loan funds.
-Pell funds will automatically disburse and may be applied to any outstanding balance.
-If there is a remaining credit balance it will be disbursed to the student within 14 days.

-- Return of the Title IV requirements apply to a Title IV grant and/or loan recipient who completely withdraws from or leaves school before completing the payment period of enrollment.
-The requirements also apply to a student whose parent borrowed a PLUS loan. - A student is a "Title IV grant or loan recipient" for purposes of the return of funds requirements if before the student withdrew, the school received the student's Institutional Student Information Record (ISIR) or a Student Aid Report (SAR) and the ISIR/SAR has an official expected family contribution and the student received Title IV funds from any of the Title IV programs; Direct Loan Program, Federal Family Education Loan, Federal Pell Grant, Federal Perkins or the FSEOG. - Return of Title IV funds requirements do not apply to a student who: - o we're not awarded any Title IV aid - o never attends any classes in the payment period or period of enrollment - o If the student does not attend any classes all Title IV funds will be returned.
+A student or parent will be notified in writing within 30 days of the date the school determined the student withdrew of any available post withdrawal funds. - Return of the Title IV requirements apply to a Title IV grant and/or loan recipient who completely withdraws from or leaves school before completing the payment period of enrollment.
+The requirements also apply to a student whose parent borrowed a PLUS loan. - A student is a "Title IV grant or loan recipient" for purposes of the return of funds requirements if before the student withdrew, the school received the student's Institutional Student Information Record (ISIR) or a Student Aid Report (SAR) and the ISIR/SAR has an official expected family contribution and the student received Title IV funds from any of the Title IV programs; Direct Loan Program, Federal Family Education Loan, Federal Pell Grant, Federal Perkins or the FSEOG. - Return of Title IV funds requirements do not apply to a student who: - we're not awarded any Title IV aid - never attends any classes in the payment period or period of enrollment - If the student does not attend any classes all Title IV funds will be returned.